Shinigami072/Design-Studio-Trafic-Flow-Ninja/README.md

 Options:

-`--tomtom-key` - provide tomtom api key
+`--tomtom-key KEY` - provide tomtom api key

-`--length` - length of road taken into account (real road length will be slightly bigger)
+`--length METERS` - length of road taken into account (real road length will be slightly bigger)

 `--road ROAD` - specify number of road you want to perform calculations for

 `--list-roads` - this will only list you roads without calculating traffic.

-`--timeout` - timeout for road provider
+`--timeout SECONDS` - timeout for road provider

 `--road-provider ROAD_PROVIDER` - if you wish to implement your own road provider, then you can run our app with it, by using this option.

 `--model MODEL` - if you wish to implement your own model, then you can run our app with it, by using this option.

+`--json FILENAME` - specify filename you want to dump results to in json format.